 First of all, it’s convenient that our accounts can be accessed anywhere but the online aspect keeps us in check.
 We can’t drive to the bank and withdraw the money we are saving.
 We have to plan for our purchases since it has a 3 to 5 day transfer delay to our bank.
 You can transfer between Capital One accounts instantaneously however.

 We also like Capital One because it links to our checking account.
 We have set up automatic transfers from our checking to a couple of our Capital One accounts.
 It’s nice to have savings on autopilot.

 Finally, Capital One gives more interest than most accounts.
 I’ve seen several accounts that are at 0.01 percent interest.
-Capital One is currently at 1.00 percent interest (March 2019).
+Capital One is currently at 1.7 percent interest with their premium savings accounts (February 2020).
 No, it’s not a lot compared to investments in mutual funds, but these accounts are for specific savings goals that we want to be able to access at anytime.
 Knowing that, it’s still good to be making a little bit in interest.

 Now, am I suggesting that you should run out and open 15 savings accounts of your own?
 By no means!
 We started with our emergency fund and have slowly added accounts as the need arises.
 What I love about having so many different savings account is that I’m no longer tempted to take from a specific savings account when it’s already earmarked for a specific goal.
 What goals are important to you?
 What do you specifically want to save for?
 Start by answering those questions and setting up corresponding savings accounts.

 It’s also important to know that we don’t add to all of our savings accounts every month.
 Some we budget $100 a month for while others we add only $25 when we can.
 Several of our savings accounts are built solely by extra income that we earn.
 Some of these accounts grow when we get a tax refund.
 Remember, there is no certain amount that you have to save.
 The most important thing about saving is simply that you are saving.